rakoczi-h/flowinv/README.md

 **Gravity inversion:**
 To train a Normalising Flow on the generated data, follow the steps in `train.ipynb`.
 This is a walktrough of reading in the training and validation data, defining normalisation methods, setting the hyperparameters and the training procedures, and training the neural network.

-**Test:**
-After training, the trained flow model is saved, which then can be used to test the performance of the method or simply use it for inversion.
-For a walktrough of the available testing procedures, follow the steps in `test.ipynb`.
-This is a walktrough of generating pp-plots, survey consistency plots, and various visualisations of the inversion results.

 ## Authors
 Henrietta Rakoczi (corresponding author)